HasanMansoor4/Computer-Science/README.md

-This repo will hold some code/topics that I learnt/find interesting.
+This repo will hold some code/topics that I find interesting.
 Experimental Repository.
-..